KastelApp/backend/ReadMe.md

 - [ ] Advanced Caching system using redis
 - [ ] First time script
 - [ ] User creation from CLI
+- [ ] Rewrite to TS
+    - This project would be much better in TS, I currently do not have the time to set TS up but if you would like to I would love it.

 # License